UKHASnet/ukhasnet-rfm69/README.md

 ## Installation

-To begin with, you need a working AVR toolchain.
-To check you have this, run `avr-gcc --version` and check you get some useful output.

 The best way to use this library is to add it as a git submodule to your repository.
-To do this, `cd` to the directory in which your sensor firmware is located, and run:
+To do this, `cd` to the directory in which your firmware is located, and run:

 `git submodule add git@github.com:UKHASnet/ukhasnet-rfm69.git ukhasnet-rfm69`

 This will create a directory called `ukhasnet-rfm69` in your project directory.

-To build the library, first open Makefile in the `ukhasnet-rfm69` directory, and adjust the settings to the AVR part you are using (DEVICE, e.g. m168) and the clock speed in Hertz (CLOCK, e.g. 8000000 for 8MHz).

-Run `make` to build the library.
-This will create `libukhasnet-rfm69.a` in this directory.
+The library is built as part of your firmware, rather than separately.

 ## Usage